flowchart TB

 - Visible trade = goods; Invisible trade = services.

-- Six entry modes (low → high commitment): Export → Licensing → Franchising → Contract manufacturing → Joint venture → Wholly-owned subsidiary.
+- Six entry modes (low → high commitment): Export → Licensing → Franchising → Contract manufacturing → Joint venture → Wholly-Owned Subsidiary.

-- Perlmutter’s EPRG: Ethnocentric (home-centred) → Polycentric (host-centred) → Regiocentric (region-centred) → Geocentric (world-centred).
+- Perlmutter’s EPRG (1969): Ethnocentric (home) → Polycentric (host) → Regiocentric (region) → Geocentric (world).